BibleResearch/bibleresearch.github.io/content/posts/how-can-man-be-saved.md

 What must I do to be saved?

 Seriously, what must I do to be saved?
-I'm so confused and overwhelmed by a whirl-wind of comments and responses on this question (both from within the Bible and without it) that I honestly don't know what the answer is right now.
+I'm so confused and overwhelmed by a whirl-wind of comments and responses on this question (both from inside and outside the Bible) that I honestly don't know what the answer is right now.
 One of the key questions in this whole discussion is: What do we mean by the word "saved"?
 But, I'll address that at a later date.
-For now, I'll define "saved" as: spending eternity in heaven and, later, the News Heavens and New Earth with God.
+For now, I'll define "saved" as: spending eternity with God in heaven and, later, the News Heavens and New Earth.

-Here are some Bible passages and the main command which, by some people's interpretations of the passage, answer the question of how someone can be saved:
+Here are some Bible passages and the main command which, by some people's interpretations of the passage, answers the question of how someone can be saved:

 ## Matthew